GateNLP/python-gatenlp/README.md

   with python code
 * the python code can remote-control a Jave GATE instance

+## Versions and Roadmap

+* Versions 0.x are unpublished
+* Versions 1.0.x are public releases with feedback that may change APIs and change main parts of the software
+* Versions 1.x are public stable releases

 ## More information and documentation

 * [Documentation](https://gatenlp.github.io/python-gatenlp/) with